 -Tu ne tueras point.
 Réflexions sur l’actualité de l’interdit du meurtre, Paris, Le Cerf, 2013.
 Thou Shall not Kill.
 A Philosophical Inquiry Into the Relevance of the Prohibition of Murder.
 Summary

 – Les Nourritures.
 Philosophie du corps politique, Le Seuil, 2015.
 Prize Édouard Bonnefous of the French Academy for Moral and Political Sciences 2015 and European Prize Paris-Liège 2016.
 Japanese translation underway.
-Nourishment.
+Englih translation is forthcoming in 2019 ( Bloomsbury) Nourishment.
 Philosophy of the body politic.
 Summary

 –Manifeste animaliste.
 Politiser la cause animale, Alma, 2017.
 Spanish translation in January 2018, Italian Translation in February 2018.
-Korean translation underway.
+Korean and German translations underway.
 Animal Manifesto.
 The Politization of The Animal Cause.
 Summary

 – Éthique de la considération, Seuil, 2018.
 Ethics of Consideration.
+German and Greek ranslations forthcoming.
 Summary

 – La Flamme ivre, Desclée de Brouwer, 1999.
 The Drunken Flame.
 Summary

 – Comment va Marianne?
 Conte philosophique et républicain, Paris, François Bourin, 2012.
 How is Marianne?
 A Philosophical and Republican Tale.
 Summary